 The Pocono Mountains has a thriving arts community.
 It’s no wonder, the beautiful vistas could inspire anyone.
-In the area you will find galleries and studio tours year round and the summers play host to many festivals, centered around both art and music.
+In the area, you will find galleries and studio tours year round.
+The summers play host to many festivals, centered around both art and music.
 You can also find opportunities to try your hand at pottery, photography, painting, drawing and more.

 - Pocono Arts

 - Pocono Mountain Arts Council

 - Delaware Water Gap Jazz Festival

 - Poconos Blues Festival

 The Shawnee Theater and Scranton Cultural Center regularly present Broadway productions.
 Enjoy shows such as Rent, Joseph and the Technicolor Dreamcoat, and Riverdance as well as a children’s theater.

 Believe it or not, nightlife does exist in the Poconos.
 Several restaurants, micro-breweries, and bars in the area offer nightly bands.
 There are two casinos within 30 minutes, which have club venues as well as slots and table games.
 Popular entertainment acts will often be on the schedule at the Sherman Theater and Penn’s Peak.

 The Pocono Mountains region offers plenty of options for shopping.
 You’ll find deals at The Crossings Premium Outlets, handcrafted treasures, clothing and jewelry in the numerous boutiques, and abundant antiquing located in quaint towns that are just a short drive from the lodge.